 If you’re planning your estate, or you’ve recently inherited assets, you may be unsure of the “cost” (or “basis”) for tax purposes.

-Under the fair market value basis rules (also known as “step-up and step-down” rules), an heir receives a basis in inherited property equal to its date-of-death value.
-So, for example, if your grandfather bought ABC Corp. stock in 1935 for $500 and it’s worth $5 million at his death, the basis is stepped up to $5 million in the hands of your grandfather’s heirs — and all of that gain escapes federal income tax forever.
+Under the current fair market value basis rules (also known as the “step-up and step-down” rules), an heir receives a basis in inherited property equal to its date-of-death value.
+So, for example, if your grandfather bought stock in 1940 for $600 and it’s worth $1 million at his death, the basis is stepped up to $1 million in the hands of your grandfather’s heirs — and all of that gain escapes federal income tax.

-It’s crucial for you to understand the fair market value basis rules so you don’t pay more tax than legally required.
+It’s crucial to understand the current fair market value basis rules so you don’t pay more tax than you’re legally required to.

-For example, if your grandfather decides to make a gift of the stock during his lifetime, rather than passing it on when he dies, the “step-up” in basis (from $500 to $5 million) would be lost.
+For example, in the above example, if your grandfather decides to make a gift of the stock during his lifetime (rather than passing it on when he dies), the “step-up” in basis (from $600 to $1 million) would be lost.
 Property that has gone up in value acquired by gift is subject to the “carryover” basis rules.
-That means the person receiving the gift takes the same basis the donor had in it (just $500), plus a portion of any gift tax the donor pays on the gift.
+That means the person receiving the gift takes the same basis the donor had in it ($600 in this example), plus a portion of any gift tax the donor pays on the gift.

 A “step-down” occurs if someone dies owning property that has declined in value.
 In this case, the basis is lowered to the date-of-death value.
 Proper planning calls for seeking to avoid this loss of basis.
 Giving the property away before death won’t preserve the basis.
 That’s because when property that has gone down in value is the subject of a gift, the person receiving the gift must take the date of gift value as his basis (for purposes of determining his or her loss on a later sale).
 Therefore, a good strategy for property that has declined in value is for the owner to sell it before death so he or she can enjoy the tax benefits of the loss.